-I consider that Options failed to comply with its regulatory obligations and good industry practice, and it should have rejected Mr H's application to open a SIPP in order to invest in Salinas Sea and the ABC bond.
-My aim in awarding fair compensation is to put Mr H back into the position he would likely have been in had it not been for Options' failings.
-Had Options acted appropriately, I think it's more likely than not that Mr H would have remained a member of the pension(s) he transferred into the SIPP.
+I consider that Options failed to comply with its regulatory obligations and good industry practice, and it should have rejected Mr S' application to open a SIPP in order to invest in Salinas Sea and the ABC bond.
+My aim in awarding fair compensation is to put Mr S back into the position he would likely have been in had it not been for Options' failings.
+Had Options acted appropriately, I think it's more likely than not that Mr S would have remained a member of the pensions he transferred into the SIPP.

-It's unclear whether Mr H transferred only one pension in two parts - the first part of around \pounds 23,000 in October 2012 and the second of around \pounds 8,000 in February 2013 - or whether these stemmed from two pensions.
-This is to be clarified between Mr H and Options.
-But I think Mr H would have remained with his previous pension provider.
-However, I cannot be certain that a value will be obtainable for what the previous policy (or policies) would have been worth.
-I am satisfied what I have set out below is fair and reasonable, taking this into account and given what I understand of Mr H's circumstances and objectives when he invested.
+I think Mr S would have remained with his previous pension providers, however I cannot be certain that a value will be obtainable for what the previous policies would have been worth.
+I am satisfied what I have set out below is fair and reasonable, taking this into account and given what I understand of Mr S' circumstances and objectives when he invested.